-Further information: "Pattern definition with PATTERN DEF", Page 96 Further information: User's Manual for Programming and Testing
+Further information: "Pattern definition with PATTERN DEF", Page 105

-6.7.2 Cycle 220 POLAR PATTERN
+7.7.2 Cycle 220 POLAR PATTERN

 This cycle enables you to define a point pattern as a full or pitch circle.
 It can be used for a previously defined machining cycle.